Currency:

 Search engines on websites are used to quickly find the content users want.

-They are usually a good option, assuming, of course, that the content of the website in question is broad enough that it would make sense to comb through it with just a search engine.
+These are usually a good option, assuming, of course, that the content of the website in question is extensive enough that it makes sense to comb through it with just a search engine.

 On the other hand, if your site is small, leave it alone.

-Otherwise, make sure that the search engine returns relevant results first.
+Otherwise, make sure the search engine returns relevant results first.

-Furthermore, if you're searching primarily for blog content, limit your results to articles.
+Moreover, if your search is mostly blog content, limit your results to articles.
 Appearance in the results on the main page "Contact us", "About us", etc. usually doesn't make sense.

 5. Use Hick's Law

-It states that the more choices we have, the harder it is to make a decision.
-In many cases, the many options available overwhelm us so much that we end up giving up on making a decision.
+He claims that the more choices we have, the more difficult it is to make a decision.
+In many cases, the sheer number of options available overwhelms us so much that we end up reluctant to make a decision.

-This principle can be summed up in one sentence: less is more.
+This principle can be formulated in one sentence: less is more.

-That's why on the web websites have been dominated by minimalism for several years.
+That is why minimalism has dominated websites for several years now.
 Reducing distractions and other elements, oddly enough, works in favor of site owners.

-If there are fewer elements vying for our attention, then our eyes wander only to the most significant ones.
+If there are fewer elements fighting for our attention, then our eyes wander only over the most significant of them.

-Hick's Law also applies to price list design, but you can read about this topic (and many others) in the text dedicated to this very problem: Hick's Law on websites - how to use it in practice?
+Hick's Law also applies to the design of price lists, but you can read about this topic (and many others) in the text dedicated to this very problem: Hick's Law on websites - how to use it in practice?

 Who loves sliders?

 Yes, that's right.
-The number of supporters of a slider on a site is usually limited by the site owner and only a fraction of the visitors.
+The number of slider supporters on the site is usually limited by the site owner and only a part of the visitors.

 There has been a lot of research into the usability of sliders in recent years, and the results have generally been convincing.
 The second and subsequent slides are of exactly the same interest to end users as the following subpages of Google search results.

-Slider , if it has aesthetically composed content, it can look beautiful.
+A slider, if it has aesthetically composed content, can look beautiful.
 There is no doubt about this.
-However, in terms of usability, in many cases it creates problems and is an unnecessary element.
+However, from a usability point of view, in many cases it creates problems and is an unnecessary element.

 7. Use relative dates